 At least five million people live with the threat of being flooded by rivers and the sea.
-Not to mention those at risk from poor urban drainage.
-Yet most don’t invest in any home flood protection.
+Not to mention those at risk from poor urban drainage and yet most don’t invest in any basic home flood protection.

-You’re actually more likely to be flooded than being burgled or seeing your house burn down.
+Statically speaking, your property is more likely to be flooded than burgled or burn down.
+Shocking but true.

-While you’ll never be able to fully flood-proof your home, it’s better to invest in some basic protection than counting the cost of putting it right after.
+Sorry to say, you’ll never be able to completely flood-proof your home.
+However, it will be far more affordable to invest in some basic home flood protection than the cost of putting it right after.

-As with any permanent changes, it’s best to seek professional advice from a building surveyor or architect before adding any flood protection to your home.
+As with any permanent changes to a property, it’s best to seek professional advice from a building surveyor or architect before adding any flood protection to your home.